 Missing Microfilm & No Charges

 Historians claim that an even more incendiary article appeared in the evening edition of the Tulsa Tribune.
 However, no copies of that issue have been found, and pages are missing from the microfilm of this issue.
-Some have even theorized that the famous “missing editorial” from the Tulsa Tribune was never written.
-By this point, it was clear that there were no charges to be brought against Rowland.
+Some have even theorized that the famous “missing editorial” from the Tulsa Tribune‘s evening edition never existed.
+Historically, this makes sense; by this point it was clear that there were no charges to be brought against Rowland.

-The unfortunate truth is that we may never know what happened between the couple, or what Lloyd-Jones wrote about them on the evening of May 31st.
+The unfortunate truth is that we may never know what happened between the couple, or what Lloyd-Jones wrote about them (if anything) on the evening of May 31st.

 I do not say this to let Richard Lloyd-Jones off the hook.
-The Tribune’s editorials hit such a nerve with the white Tulsa community as to cause the level of destruction that the Massacre did, is somewhat of an open question.
+But the notion that the Tribune’s editorial about one woman being attacked hit such a nerve with the white Tulsa community as to cause the level of destruction that the Massacre did, is somewhat of an open question.

 Reports find the Massacre was planned

-Elisha Scott investigated and reported on two newspaper articles from October, 1921: one in the Phoenix Tribune, and one in the Dallas Express, put together a confession from Tulsa police officer Van B. Hurley.
+Elisha Scott, an attorney from Topeka, Kansas investigated the massacre and two newspaper articles from October, 1921—one in the Phoenix Tribune and one in the Dallas Express—reported that Scott had received a confession from Tulsa police officer Van B. Hurley.
 Hurley claimed the Massacre was planned, and named police captain George G. Blaine as one of the conspirators.

 Those who planned the Massacre wanted Greenwood’s land.
-And what kicked off the fighting and destruction had a lot more to do with police negligence and less to do with the allegations against Rowland (one can’t say he was falsely accused if he wasn’t accused of anything.)
+And what kicked off the fighting and destruction had a lot more to do with police negligence and less to do with the allegations against Rowland (one can’t say he was falsely accused if he was never accused of anything.)

 A counter-argument could be made that he was tried in the media, but the Tribune in 1921 was the equivalent of InfoWars; they published a racist screed in almost every issue—why would this small editorial make such a difference?
-Why would the arrest of one black man result in the burning of 35 blocks?
+Why would the arrest of one Black man result in the burning of 40 blocks?
 Even if it did, why didn’t more of downtown get damaged?
-If the Massacre was such, “chaos” why only those 35 blocks?
+If the Massacre was such, “chaos” why only those 40 blocks?

 The news of the time tells the story story

 Greenwood was going to get burned down whether Rowland had gone to the Drexel building or not.
 Pulling back and looking at the bigger picture, I think that the story of Page and Rowland is a convenient narrative that hides much bigger, underlying conditions allowed for the Massacre to happen.
-If you look at what was being talked about back then, in court testimony and news articles after the Massacre, it was not Page and Rowland; it was the power struggles, it was segregation, systemic racism, and police corruption and negligence.
+If you look at what was being talked about back then, in court testimony and news articles after the Massacre, it was not Page and Rowland; it was the power struggles, it was housing and transportation segregation, systemic racism, lynchings, and police corruption & negligence.

-Within two weeks, the city had already unveiled a master plan for kicking Greenwood residents out of their neighborhood and building an industrial district and train station.
+Within two weeks, the City Commission had unveiled a master plan for kicking Greenwood residents out of their neighborhood and building an industrial district and train station.
+Ads soon appeared in the Tulsa World, urging Greenwood residents to sell their land to white developers.

 Sifting through the Ashes, before and after